mauricesvay/node-wifiscanner/README.md

 # node WiFiScanner

-Node WiFiScanner is a nodejs module that uses the OS utility to scan WiFi access points.
+Scan surrounding WiFi access points with NodeJS.

 On Mac, it will use the `airport` command.
 On Linux, il will use `iwlist` command.